jduke788/personal-webpage/README.md

 1. Click the green "Use this template" button.
 2. Clone your generated repository.
-3. Find and replace all instances of "[Your Name]" with your name.
+3. Find and replace all instances of "James Duke" with your name.